ATLBitLab/twelvecash/README.md

 You can verify that this worked by opening a shell and running:

-`dig txt satoshi.user._bitcoin-payment.twelve.cash`
+`dig txt stephen.user._bitcoin-payment.twelve.cash`

 The expected output should be:

-`satoshi.user._bitcoin-payment.twelve.cash.
-3600 IN TXT "bitcoin:?lno=lno1pgtyymmvwscnygzsv9uk6etwwssyzerywfjhxuckyypme4su43qu44v09r28p6whddr62zkyuj68ha68kky2za4zrdu9uuq"`
+`stephen.user._bitcoin-payment.twelve.cash.
+3600 IN TXT "bitcoin:?lno=lno1pgg8getnw3q8gam9d3mx2tnrv9eks93pqw7dv89vg89dtreg63cwn4mtg7js438yk3alw3a43zshdgsm0p08q"`

 ## Validate a User Name